pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- Multiranges is a new type.
+It's a lot like our existing range type, but a little different.
+- Here is green we have a range.
+  - It has upper and lower bounds.
-- Range types have a start & stop
+- In yellow we have a multirange.
+  - It's a sequence of non-touching ranges.
-- Multiranges are like ranges, but they can have gaps.
+  - So unlike a range, it can have gaps.